openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

 # Page Routing (ohos.router) (Not Recommended)

-Page routing refers to the implementation of navigation and data transfer between different pages in an application.
+Page routing refers to navigating between different pages and passing data within an application.
 The Router module facilitates page routing through different URL addresses, enabling easy access to various pages.
 This document will introduce how to implement page routing using the Router module from the aspects of [Page Navigation](#page-navigation), [Page Return](#page-return), and [Adding a Confirmation Dialog Before Page Return](#adding-a-confirmation-dialog-before-page-return).

 > **Note:**
 >
-> The [Navigation component](./cj-navigation-navigation.md) offers more powerful features and customization capabilities.
+> The [Navigation component](../../../API_Reference/source_en/arkui-cj/cj-navigation-switching-navigation.md) offers more powerful features and customization capabilities.
 It is recommended to use this component as the routing framework for applications.
-For differences between Navigation and Router, refer to the [Router to Navigation Migration Guide](./cj-router-to-navigation.md).

 ## Page Navigation

 Page navigation is a crucial part of the development process.
-When using an application, users often need to navigate between different pages, sometimes transferring data from one page to another.
+When using an application, users often need to navigate between different pages, sometimes while passing data from one page to another.

 **Figure 1** Page Navigation

 ![Page Navigation](./figures/page-router.gif)

-The Router module provides two navigation modes: [Router.pushUrl](../../../API_Reference/source_zh_cn/arkui-cj/cj-apis-router.md#func-pushUrl) and [Router.replaceUrl](../../../API_Reference/source_zh_cn/arkui-cj/cj-apis-router.md#func-replaceUrl).
+The Router module provides two navigation modes: [Router.pushUrl](../../../API_Reference/source_en/arkui-cj/cj-apis-router.md#func-pushurl) and [Router.replaceUrl](../../../API_Reference/source_en/arkui-cj/cj-apis-router.md#func-replaceurl).
 These modes determine whether the target page will replace the current page.

-- Router.pushUrl: The target page does not replace the current page but is pushed onto the page stack.
-This preserves the current page's state, allowing users to return to it via the back button or by calling the [Router.back](../../../API_Reference/source_zh_cn/arkui-cj/cj-apis-router.md#func-back) method.
+- **Router.pushUrl**: The target page does not replace the current page but is pushed onto the page stack.
+This preserves the current page's state, allowing users to return to it via the back button or by calling the [Router.back](../../../API_Reference/source_en/arkui-cj/cj-apis-router.md#func-back) method.

-- Router.replaceUrl: The target page replaces the current page, and the current page is destroyed.
+- **Router.replaceUrl**: The target page replaces the current page, and the current page is destroyed.
 This releases the current page's resources, making it impossible to return to it.

 > **Note:**
 >
 > The maximum capacity of the page stack is 32 pages.
-If this limit is exceeded, you can call the [Router.clear](../../../API_Reference/source_zh_cn/arkui-cj/cj-apis-router.md#func-clear) method to clear the historical page stack and free up memory space.
+If this limit is exceeded, you can call the [Router.clear](../../../API_Reference/source_en/arkui-cj/cj-apis-router.md#func-clear) method to clear the historical page stack and free up memory space.

 Additionally, the Router module provides two instance modes: Standard and Single.
-These modes determine whether the target URL corresponds to multiple instances.
+These modes determine whether the target URL can correspond to multiple instances.

-- Standard: Multi-instance mode, which is the default navigation mode.
+- **Standard**: Multi-instance mode, which is the default navigation mode.
 The target page is added to the top of the page stack, regardless of whether a page with the same URL exists in the stack.

-- Single: Single-instance mode.
-If a page with the target URL already exists in the page stack, the closest page with the same URL to the top of the stack is moved to the top, becoming the new page.
-If no page with the target URL exists in the stack, the navigation proceeds in the default multi-instance mode.
+- **Single**: Single-instance mode.
+If the target page's URL already exists in the page stack, the closest page with the same URL (from the top of the stack) is moved to the top, becoming the new page.
+If no page with the target URL exists in the stack, the navigation follows the default multi-instance mode.

 Before using Router-related functionalities, you need to import the Router module in your code.